bitcoinj/bitcoinj.github.io/working-with-the-wallet.md

 The `Wallet.getBalance()` call has by default behaviour that may surprise you.
 If you broadcast a transaction that sends money and then immediately afterwards check the balance, it may be lower than what you expect (or even be zero).

 The reason is that bitcoinj has a somewhat complex notion of _balance_.
 You need to understand this in order to write robust applications.
 The `getBalance()` method has two alternative forms.
 In one, you pass in a `Wallet.BalanceType` enum.
-It has two values, `AVAILABLE` and `ESTIMATED`.
+It has four possible values, `AVAILABLE`, `ESTIMATED`, `AVAILABLE_SPENDABLE` and `ESTIMATED_SPENDABLE`.
 Often these will be the same, but sometimes they will vary.
 The other overload of `getBalance()` takes a `CoinSelector` object.

 The `ESTIMATED` balance is perhaps what you may imagine as a "balance" - it's simply all outputs in the wallet which are not yet spent.
 However, that doesn't mean it's really safe to spend them.
 Because Bitcoin is a global consensus system, deciding when you can really trust you received money and the transaction won't be rolled back can be a subtle art.